 Hari Niwas Palace Among the few heritage hotels in the state, Hari Niwas Palace, built by Maharaja Hari Singh, is a 50-acre property nestled among lush mango orchards.
 The property offers 40 luxurious rooms and two-family huts, in addition to a 24-hour coffee shop, a multi-cuisine restaurant and bar, and banquet space.

-Mansar Lake: Around 60km away from Jammu is the picturesque Mansar Lake, where married couples seek the blessings of Sheshnag, the lord of serpents whose shrine is on its eastern bank.
-Legend has it that performing three circumambulations (parikrama) around the lake is a good omen for the couples.
+Around 60km away from Jammu is the picturesque Mansar Lake, where married couples seek the blessings of Sheshnag, the lord of serpents whose shrine is on its eastern bank.
+Performing three circumambulations (parikrama) around the lake is a good omen for the couples.
 Regardless of that, the lake is an ideal spot for boating on a breezy evening.